mathiasertl/django-ca/docs/source/ocsp.rst

-OpenSSL ships with the ``openssl ocsp`` command that allows you to run an OCSP responder, but note that the manpage says **"only useful for test and demonstration purposes"**.
+OpenSSL ships with the ``openssl ocsp`` command that allows you to run an OCSP responder, but note that the man page says **"only useful for test and demonstration purposes"**.

 To use the command, generate an index: